ortrsa/Data_Science_Final_Project_2/README.md

 | Stacking           | 95.8  |

 - I decided to stick with the xgboost before the PCA.
-- The result of validation Data wes **88.44%** when the main error is when the model predict spontan but in fact it should be synchronized.
+- The result of xgboost on the validation Data was **88.44%** when the main error is when the model predict spontan but in fact it should be synchronized.

 # About: